Process for Securing Accommodations

 - Describes expected progression or stability of the medical condition(s).

-Any additional information from the medical practitioner that will help us best serve the students accommodation needs will be considered.
-However, the University is the final determinant of appropriate accommodations in this academic environment.
+Any additional information from the medical practitioner that will help us best serve the student's accommodation needs will be considered.
+However, the University is the final determinant of appropriate accommodations in our environment.

-Once DREAM has received appropriate medical documentation the review process begins.
-It can take up to 15 business days to review that documentation.
-Once we have reviewed your documentation, we will contact you to schedule an appointment.
+Once appropriate medical documentation has been received the review process begins.
+You will be notified when a document is received.
+Every effort is made to expedite the process, but it can take up to 15 business days to review your documentation.
+Only once the documentation has been completely reviewed will you be contacted to schedule an intake appointment.

-Upon completion of an intake appointment you will have a copy of your disability accommodation letter that outlines determined academic accommodations.
-It is your responsibility to deliver this letter to your professors and notify them of your accommodations.
+Upon completion of the intake appointment you will have a copy of your disability accommodation letter that outlines determined academic accommodations.
+It is your responsibility to deliver this letter to your faculty and notify them of your accommodations.

-If you encounter problems requesting accommodations in the classroom contact DREAM immediately (509-313-4134).
-Issues concerning accommodation implementation require a conversation between DREAM and the person(s) (faculty, staff, etc.) who control the environment (such as the classroom) - that burden is not on you.
+If you encounter problems using accommodations in the classroom contact Disability Access immediately (509-313-4134).
+Issues concerning accommodation implementation require a conversation between Disability Access and the person(s) (faculty, staff, etc.) who control the environment (such as the classroom) - that burden is not on you.

-If you need your accommodation plan to be revised, contact the DREAM office and request an appointment.
+If you need your accommodation plan to be revised, contact the Disability Access office and request an appointment.
+Additional documentation may be requested to complete a revision of your plan.

 Process for Law Students